Onogi/GenomeBasedModel/README.md

 The estimation framework is based on a variational Bayes-MCMC hybrid algorithm.
 The prototype of the framework can be found in Onogi et al. (2016) Theor.
 Appl.
 Genet.
 129:805-817.
-The generalized algorithm and its superiority over existing methods are illustrated in Onogi (2020) Bioinformatics (under review).
+The generalized algorithm and its superiority over existing methods are illustrated in Onogi (2020) Bioinformatics (accepted).
+The paper of Bioinformatics is not open access, but it's possible to share the paper through researchgate (https://www.researchgate.net/profile/Akio_Onogi).
+Please contact through researchgate if you have interests.

 The latest version is 1.3.
 tar.gz files are the source packages and .zip are the binary packages.